adriagipas/run-zcode/README.md

 It is also possible to extract the frontispiece (cover art) from a zblorb file using the option *-C,--cover*.
-For example, it could be use to generate thumbnails with thumbnailer like this:
+For example, it could be used to generate thumbnails with thumbnailer like this:
 ```
 [Thumbnailer Entry]
 Version=1.0